aldreth/poesis/src/pages/what-we-are.md

   reality and wanting to make a difference through their own lives.
 </p>
 <p>
-  It does this through a combination of activities and practices, supporting us to share collective experiences, collaborate, deepen insight and to be part of a healthy living culture.
+  It will do this through a combination of activities and practices, supporting us to share collective experiences, collaborate, deepen insight and to be part of a healthy living culture.
 </p>